Additional Rebuild Projects for the 1970s Radio Studio

 It is clear that I departed from the original Harris color scheme, which was a beige cabinet and silver trim on the front panel.
 Frankly, I like this look much more, and it matches nicely with the rest of the gear in the studio.

-The rear panels were refinished as well, providing a very clean overall look.
+Most of the rear panels were refinished as well, providing a very clean overall look.

 The cart machines cleaned up very nicely, as shown above.
 In order to get this level of restoration, it was necessary to disassembly the entire machine.
 The deck plate was stripped or all pieces except for the capstan roller.
 The front panel was likewise stripped and all switches removed.
 It was a major project, but the only way to return the cart machines to like-new condition.